ibm-cloud-docs/assistant/dialog-overview.md

 ## More information

 For information about the expression language used by dialog, plus methods, system entities, and other useful details, see the **Reference** section in the navigation pane.

+You can also use the API to add nodes or otherwise edit a dialog.
+See [Modifying a dialog using the API](dialog-api.html) for more information.